 Preparations for Full Duplex DOCSIS® 3.1 Technology are Marching Along

-Built on the successful completion of CableLabs’ DOCSIS 3.1 specification, Full Duplex (FDX) DOCSIS® 3.1 technology is a key component of the 10G platform that will significantly elevate the level of services available to consumers using existing cable broadband networks.
-With FDX DOCSIS 3.1 technology, the same frequencies are simultaneously used for both upstream and downstream traffic, virtually doubling the capacity of the coaxial cable.
+Built on the successful completion of CableLabs’ DOCSIS 3.1 specification, Full Duplex (FDX) DOCSIS® 3.1 technology (now DOCSIS 4.0 technology) is a key component of the 10G platform that will significantly elevate the level of services available to consumers using existing cable broadband networks.
+With FDX DOCSIS 3.1 technology (now DOCSIS 4.0 technology), the same frequencies are simultaneously used for both upstream and downstream traffic, virtually doubling the capacity of the coaxial cable.
 More capacity means lower latency and speeds of up to 10G for both upstream and downstream traffic.
 Cable broadband users will be much more satisfied with services, leading to greater customer retention and the ability to attract new customers.

 Field Testing Analysis